top of page

 • Pulling away from family or friends

-If you notice these patterns, it’s a sign your teen may need extra support.
+If you notice these patterns, it’s a sign your teen may need extra support from The Neurodiversity Center of Katy.

-How to Talk to Your Teen About the Future
+How Do I Talk to My Teen About the Future?

 One of the best things you can do is create a safe space for your teen to talk—without pressure.